prettier/prettier-vscode/README.md

 ### Plugins

 This extension supports [Prettier plugins](https://prettier.io/docs/en/plugins.html) when you are using a locally resolved version of prettier.
 If you have Prettier and a plugin registered in your `package.json`, this extension will attempt to register the language and provide automatic code formatting for the built-in and plugin languages.

+## Configuration

+This extension uses [Prettier Configuration files](https://prettier.io/docs/en/options.html) to set formatting options.
+Options are searched recurisevly down from the file being formatted so if you want to apply prettier settings to your entire project simply set a configuration in the root.

+### Configuring Default Options

+Some users may not wish to create a new Prettier config for every project.
+Because Prettier searches recursively up the filepath, you can place a global prettier config at `~/.prettierrc` to be used as a fallback.

+You can also use the setting [`prettier.configPath`](https://github.com/prettier/prettier-vscode#prettierconfigpath) to provide a global configuration.
+However, be careful, if this is set this value will always be used and local configuration files will be ignored.

 ## Migrating from Versions 2.x